 Lymphocutaneous sporotrichosis is chronic and indolent; it is potentially fatal only if bacterial superinfections cause sepsis.

-Oral itraconazole 200 mg po once/day given until 2 to 4 wk after all lesions have resolved (typically 3 to 6 mo) is the treatment of choice.
+Oral itraconazole 200 mg orally once a day given until 2 to 4 weeks after all lesions have resolved (typically 3 to 6 months) is the treatment of choice.

-Severe infection requires a lipid formulation of amphotericin B (3 to 5 mg/kg IV once/day); after a favorable response, treatment is switched to oral itraconazole for a total of 12 mo of treatment.
+Severe infection requires a lipid formulation of amphotericin B (3 to 5 mg/kg IV once a day); after a favorable response, treatment is switched to oral itraconazole for a total of 12 months of treatment.
 AIDS patients may require lifelong maintenance therapy with itraconazole for meningeal and disseminated infection.
 Posaconazole may have a role.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 Centers for Disease Control and Prevention (CDC): Sporotrichosis: Information about sporotrichosis, including risk and prevention